GDPR. Say What?

 How do I know if I need to be in compliance with the GDPR?

-If your business does any of the following, you will need to run a self-audit to ensure compliance and make any necessary changes by the May 25th deadline.
+If your business does any of the following, you will need to run a self-audit to ensure compliance.

 - You embed content from other sites or use social widgets (which then sends data to those sites).